 Menara BTPN, Basement I, Jl.Dr.Ide Anak Agung Kav.55-56, Mega Kuningan.
 (021) 22958904.
 Website

 Without any signage , it can be a bit hard to find Lola (you’ll know you’re there when you see Japanese restaurant Fujin as it’s in the same building) but the unmarked entrance gives it that secretive speakeasy vibe.
-The secret is clearly out though, especially the weekends, when the cozy venue can get uncomfortably packed, but on quiet weekday nights, the candlelit Latin decor makes Lola one of the most intimate cocktail settings in the city.
+The secret is clearly out though, especially on the weekend, when the cozy venue can get uncomfortably packed.
+But on quiet weekday nights, the candlelit Latin decor makes Lola one of the most intimate cocktail settings in the city.

 Jl.
 Gunawarman No.21, Kebayoran Baru.
 (021) 27513500.
 Website

 From the Union Group, this sleek SCBD establishment specializes in European cuisine (with an emphasis on homemade sausages) accompanied by a wide selection of beers and cocktails.
 Packed most nights, you’ll need a reservation unless you’re cool with sitting at the kitchen side bar (which gives you a great view of the cooks in action but isn’t the most comfortable).